Best Old-Fashioned Gingersnap Cookies

 - Chill the Dough.
 After mixing the dough, chill it in the refrigerator for at least 2 hours.
 Chilling the dough ensures that the cookies don’t spread too much and become flat during baking.
 Pop the remaining dough into the freezer between batches to keep it cold.

-- Roll in Sugar for Extra Crispness.
+- Roll in Sugar.
 Rolling the dough balls in granulated sugar before baking adds a nice crunchy texture to the outside of the cookies.
 It also gives them a lovely, sparkly finish.

 - Bake on a Parchment-Lined Baking Sheet or silicone mat.
 This ensures even baking and prevents the cookies from sticking to the pan, allowing them to crisp up nicely without burning on the bottom.
 I like these Amazon Basics baking mats [affiliate link]